- Oops!Something went wrong.Please try again later.

-Milton's next dividend payment will be AU$0.058 per share, and in the last 12 months, the company paid a total of AU$0.12 per share.
-Looking at the last 12 months of distributions, Milton has a trailing yield of approximately 2.4% on its current stock price of A$4.88.
-If you buy this business for its dividend, you should have an idea of whether Milton's dividend is reliable and sustainable.
-So we need to check whether the dividend payments are covered, and if earnings are growing.
+The company's next dividend payment will be UK£0.02 per share, and in the last 12 months, the company paid a total of UK£0.03 per share.
+Looking at the last 12 months of distributions, Orchard Funding Group has a trailing yield of approximately 5.4% on its current stock price of £0.555.
+If you buy this business for its dividend, you should have an idea of whether Orchard Funding Group's dividend is reliable and sustainable.
+We need to see whether the dividend is covered by earnings and if it's growing.

 Have Earnings And Dividends Been Growing?

-Is Milton an attractive dividend stock, or better left on the shelf?
-Earnings per share are in decline and Milton is paying out what we feel is an uncomfortably high percentage of its profit as dividends.
-Generally we think dividend investors should avoid businesses in this situation, as high payout ratios and declining earnings can lead to the dividend being cut.
+Is Orchard Funding Group an attractive dividend stock, or better left on the shelf?
+Earnings per share have been declining and the company is paying out more than half its profits to shareholders; not an enticing combination.
 This is not an overtly appealing combination of characteristics, and we're just not that interested in this company's dividend.

 A common investment mistake is buying the first interesting stock you see.
 Here you can find a list of promising dividend stocks with a greater than 2% yield and an upcoming dividend.